Dinosaur Valley Race Guide

 Click on the map for a bigger version.

 Parking is FREE.
-There will be a parking pass in your packet.
+There will be a parking pass in your packet that is only needed for the main park entrance (not where the race is).
 Put it on your windshield if you will want to go over to the park's main gates before, during, or after the race and not have to pay entry over there.
 This is great for your family to enjoy the parks, your crew to access you at one of the aid stations, and you can use the park's restrooms and campground showers before and after the race!
+Family and friends will need to pay $7 if they are over the age of 13 to access the park with you.

 What am I picking up?
 The following things will be in your packet: